line charts for analytics

 It tracks these not only to each job but also within each group of job activities and each type of cost.
 For example, a contractor might “code” an invoice to Job 140 (Lake Ave.
 Remodel), Cost Code 100 (Foundation), Cost Class “MAT” (Materials).
 Some might also categorize costs by project phases or sub-jobs, like floors of a structure or buildings in a development.
 The system of categories the contractor uses across all of their jobs is called the job cost structure.

-By tagging every transaction with information from the job cost structure, contractors are able to see a whole new dimension to their costs.
+By tagging every transaction with information from the job cost structure, contractors are able to get an accurate picture of their costs.
 They can look at how much each aspect of operations costs on a particular job and across the company as a whole.
 Along with expenses, they can track progress according to specific budget items, detect patterns, and report profitability or overruns for different production activities as they’re underway.
 Importantly, they can also identify costs shared between multiple jobs, like equipment, and calculate a fair way to distribute those costs, which is called overhead allocation.

 In the end, the goal is to help contractors identify their true costs and profitability, which is otherwise very difficult to do in an industry with so many variables from contract to contract.
-Then, they can use these to inform their estimating, budgeting and decision-making going forward.
+Then, they can use these to inform their estimating, budgeting, and decision-making going forward to make informed financial decisions.

 2. Contract Revenue Recognition